Nazanin Zaghari-Ratcliffe: Imprisonment

-While on parole, she lived at her parents' house in Tehran, but was required to wear an electronic tag and remain within 300 metres of the house.
+While on parole she lived at her parents' house in Tehran but was required to wear an electronic tag and remain within 300 metres of the house.
 She was able to make video calls for several hours a day to her husband and daughter.
 Her parole was later extended until 18 April.
-Her release was again extended in April, to 20 May according to her husband.
-Her family said on 20 May that her release had been extended indefinitely.
+Her release was again delayed in April, to 20 May according to her husband.
+Her family said on 20 May that her release had been delayed indefinitely.

 On 8 September 2020, Iranian state media said that Zaghari-Ratcliffe was facing new charges.
 On 13 September, her trial was postponed.
-It was scheduled for 2 November in October.
-No British officials were allowed to observe it despite repeated requests.
+In October it was scheduled for 2 November.
+Despite repeated requests, no British officials were allowed to observe it.

 Zaghari-Ratcliffe's sentence ended on 7 March 2021.
-The day before, Nazanin's husband, Richard Ratcliffe expressed that he and his daughter were waiting "very anxiously" for the release.
+The day before, Nazanin's husband, Richard Ratcliffe, had expressed that he and his daughter were waiting "very anxiously" for the release.
 He also said that they were not sure if she'd be released, as "the arrangements haven't been clarified".
 She was freed as scheduled but with a new court case against her booked for 14 March.
 On that date she appeared on charges of propaganda against the regime and was told to expect a verdict within seven working days.

-On 26 April, 2021, she was found guilty of propaganda activities against the government and sentenced to one year in prison, and banned from leaving Iran for a year.
-Her lawyer said that she had been accused of taking part in a demonstration in London 12 years ago, and giving an interview to the BBC Persian service.
+On 26 April 2021, she was found guilty of propaganda activities against the government, sentenced to one year in prison and banned from leaving Iran for a year.
+Her lawyer said that she had been accused of taking part in a demonstration in London 12 years before and giving an interview to the BBC Persian service.

 Prisoners swap dispute

 On 24 April 2019, Iranian foreign minister Mohammad Javad Zarif suggested an official swap between Zaghari-Ratcliffe and Negar Ghodskani, an Iranian citizen being held in Australia on a US extradition warrant.
-Britain has rejected a prisoner-swap proposal by Iran's foreign minister, calling it a "vile" diplomatic manoeuvre.
-An Iranian state TV report quoted an anonymous Iran official on 2 May 2021 stating that the United Kingdom had agreed to settle its debt of £400 million, in return for her release.
-The British government denied this on the next day, saying the negotiations about the debt, accrued due to it not delivering tanks to Iran as agreed in a deal in the 1970s, were separate from her case and still ongoing.
+Britain rejected a prisoner-swap proposal by Iran's foreign minister, calling it a "vile" diplomatic manoeuvre.
+An Iranian state TV report quoted an anonymous Iran official on 2 May 2021 as stating that the United Kingdom had agreed to settle its debt of £400 million in return for her release.
+The British government denied this the next day, saying the negotiations about the debt, accrued due to it not delivering tanks to Iran as agreed in a deal made in the 1970s, were separate from her case and still ongoing.